ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/README.md

 ## Introduction

-The consequences of following the Liskov substitution principle are many.
+The consequences of following the Liskov substitution principle (LSP) are many.
 So this guide will be broken down into an introduction, plus 5 sections to look more closely at each of these consequences.

-So what is the basic premise of the Liskov substitution principle?
+So what is the basic premise of the LSP?
 It's the idea that subclasses should be able to replace an instance of their superclass without breaking the code.

 _Sorry what?_

 If we have a class `Car` and a class `FordFocus` which inherits from `Car`, this means that `FordFocus` is a subclass of `Car`.
-And if these classes follow the Liskov substitution, then wherever our code expects a `Car`, it should still work if we provide it with a `FordFocus` instead.
+And if these classes follow the LSP, then wherever our code expects a `Car`, it should still work if we provide it with a `FordFocus` instead.

-[Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) suggested that the Liskov substitution principle can sometimes be represented by something that sounds normal in natural language, but doesn't work when programming.
+[Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) suggested that the LSP can sometimes be represented by something that sounds normal in natural language, but doesn't work when programming.

 Perhaps the most common example is the square-rectangle example.
 In our natural language,